omarignammas/LaravelApp_Hospital/README.md

 Laravel Project !!
-work smart , not hard//
+work smart , not hard!
+influnce the online cammunity